State And Local Officials Wary Of Federal Government's Election Security Efforts

 "Because our system is highly decentralized there's no way to disrupt the voting process in any large-scale meaningful way through cyber attacks because there's no national system to attack," she said Tuesday at a hearing before the U.S. Election Assistance Commission on the impact of the critical infrastructure designation.

 Merrill noted that while two states — Arizona and Illinois — had their voter registration systems infiltrated last year by Russian hackers, no records were deleted or changed.
-And she said no actual votes were affected, despite signs that Russia had scanned election systems in at least twenty states.
+And she said no actual votes were affected, despite signs that Russia had scanned election systems in at least 20 states.

 "The voting process itself was not hacked, manipulated or rigged in any way," said Merrill.